macOS Computer Setup: New CAP Computer

 After the data restore has completed, reboot your computer and configure apps, printers and settings.

-Step 6 - Peripheral Setup
+Step 6 - Monitor and Peripheral Setup

-If you are not familiar with the cables and ports, refer to: Cable Connection Types
+To identify cables and ports, refer to: Cable Connection Types

 • Monitor box may include a Display Port cable which is not needed.